Maha Bishuba Sankranti: Basundhara theki

 An important ritual observed during Pana Sankranti is Basundhara theki.
-A water filled earthen pot with a small hole at the end is placed at the top of the holy basil plant, so that water keeps dripping on the plant.

 Local celebrations

 Ghantapatuas are traditional male folk artistes from the Odisha that perform the art form "Jhama nata" during Pana Sankranti.
 They generally perform in a group of two or four wearing dresses that resemble women's clothing.

 A group street performance on Pana Sankranti near the Lankeswari Temple, Sonepur, Odisha.